muhammaddadu/vivatech-leboncoin-2018-deamon/README.md

 5) Autostart deamon on starup `pm2 startup`

 Note: you will have to compile the contracts on an OS that is not linux due to it not supporting solc.

+## Testing

+The smart contracts in solidity are bundled with tests.
+You can run them with [Truffle](http://truffleframework.com).